paj-co/hello-world_Git-it/readme.txt

 Hello!
-This is first file that I have created in this GitHub tutorial :)
+This is first file that I have created in this GitHub tutorial! :)
+And here we have a modification of the file!